-The Legislative Research representative Service group is composed of Notre Dame law students who conduct research for legislators ate legislatu and non-profit organizations.
+The Legislative Research Service group is composed of Notre Dame law students who conduct research for legislators

+part of their research, the project group studied laws and statutes of all fifty states and the District of Columbia and evaluated proposals from the American Association and the National Organization of Women.
+The group working with the Women's Committee on Sex Offenses is composed of Luks, Frese, Owens, and 3rd year law student John Moe.
+They will continue to work together to get the support of sypathetic senators representatives and to disseminate information.
+They are also preparing to testify before the state legislature when the new bill and non-profit organizations.
 As z is brought up.

-part of their research, the project group studied laws and statutes of all fifty states and the District of Columbia and evaluated proposals from the American Law Association and the National from Organization of Women.
-The group working with the Women's Committee on Sex Offenses is composed of Luks, Frese, Owens, and 3rd year law student John Moe.
-They will continue to work together to get the support of sypathetic senátors and representatives and to disseminate information.
-They are also preparing to testify before the state legislature when the new bill code should state that resistance to force or to threat of force is not required."
+TONIGHT

+AT THE

+SENIOR CLUB